 Don’t rely on credit cards or loans for living expenses.

 One of the most common mistakes made by college students is using loans and credit cards for living and other non-educational expenses.
 Credit card companies love to target college students and student loans are given without consideration of a student’s expected income upon graduation.
 As a student, it’s your responsibility to manage your credit wisely and avoid taking out too many loans.

 It’s no secret that college textbooks are overpriced, yet many students still pay full price because they don’t want to look for better options.
 Compare prices online before turning to your campus bookstore.
 And read our tips for saving on textbooks.

 Don’t overlook small grants and scholarships.

 Even if you didn’t land a large scholarship, you can still get considerable help towards your tuition and education expenses via smaller scholarships.
 Look for scholarships specific to your major or career interests.
 Find scholarships in your college handbook, at your career center, and by searching online.
-Visit our online resources page for websites dedicated to scholarships and other financial aid.

 Don’t give in to peer pressure to spend.

 For many college students, a social life means spending tons of money.
 But it’s possible to have fun with friends without spending a lot of money.
 Have friends over to watch a movie instead of going out, and as mentioned above, take advantage of discounts when you do go out.
 Be honest with friends about your budget and spending limits, and if they can’t understand find friends that do.